 Simulation of noise in PET data

 There is no generally agreed method to quantify statistical noise in PET images.
 Statistics of nuclear decay follow the binomial law, which, in the level of event detection with PET detectors can be well approximated with Poisson distribution (Sitek and Celler, 2015).
 Yet, Poisson distribution is not adequate for reconstructed PET images (Budinger et al., 1978).
-Since several additive sources of error tend to form a Gaussian distribution, Gaussian noise model is often applied to PET data.
-More recently, Conwell-Maxwell-Poisson (CMP) noise model has been proposed (Santarelli et al., 2016).
+Since several additive sources of error tend to form a Gaussian distribution, Gaussian noise model is often applied to PET data (Fessler, 1994).
+More recently, Conwell-Maxwell-Poisson (CMP) noise model (Santarelli et al., 2016) and negative binomial (NM) distribution model have been proposed (Santarelli et al., 2017).
+Noise equivalent count (NEC) rates and signal-to-noise ratio (S/N, SNR) have a linear relationship (Dahlbom et al., 2005).
+Variance and other statistical properties of PET images can be estimated using bootstrap method (Dahlbom et al., 2002).

 One option to add noise to simulated tissue time-activity curves is to use empirical noise, assessed as the deviations of measured and fitted curves from actual PET data analysis (Huang et al., 2018).